Learn about using social media strategies to effectively promote your business.

-Google, the world's most popular online search engine, is making changes to its search model because of its recent entry into social media platforms.
-Going forward, search results will be placing less relevance on your business website’s content and more importance on the online conversation about it.
+Google, the world's most popular online search engine, has made changes to its search model because of the prevalence of social media platforms.
+Search results now place more importance on the online conversation about it.

 The problem for the Google+-abstaining small business owner lies in the arrangement of the Google+ search results.
 All of this social data is located above the organic search results, much like Google Ads are displayed.
 But instead of the visually boring text ads, users will now see intriguing pictures, people and profiles before scrolling down to your business’ website.
 That’s one thing that hasn’t changed: Scrolling down remains an impediment to getting your site's search result noticed and boosting site visits.